-Light and crumbly, these melt-in-your-mouth, cardamom and rose flavoured Indian shortbread cookies, aka Nankhatai are truly a delectable treat!
+Light and crumbly, these melt-in-your-mouth, cardamom and rose-flavored Indian shortbread cookies, aka Nankhatai are truly a delectable treat!

 Ghee is an important ingredient here as it imparts its unique nutty flavour and aroma.
 Having said that, you can use butter too.
 I ran out of ghee, so butter was used here.
 Unsalted is recommended but I really don't mind using the salted variety sometimes.
 We quite enjoy the sweet savoury taste in our bakes.
-Honestly I think its alright to deviate from the authentic recipes to pander to your tastes and preferences.
+Honestly, I think it is alright to deviate from authentic recipes to pander to your tastes and preferences.